MD5 Security Defination

 The remaining bits are filled up with 64 bits representing the length of the original message, modulo 2

-The main MD5 algorithm operates on a 128-bit state, divided into four 32-bit words, denoted ABC, and D. These are initialized to certain fixed constants.
+The main MD5 algorithm operates on a 128-bit state, divided into four 32-bit words, denoted A, B, C, and D. These are initialized to certain fixed constants.

 The main algorithm then uses each 512-bit message block in turn to modify the state.